fscucchia/FScucchia_Open_Lab_Notebook-Mass_Lab/_posts/2021-04-22-Spistillata-RNAseq-bioinformatic-pipeline.md

 tags: [ Stylophora, Shallow, Mesophotic, gene expression ]
 ---

-This post contains the bioinformatic pipeline used for analyzing _Stylophora pistillata_ RNA sequences, to reveal gene expression dynamics across shallow (5 m) and mesophotic (45 m) reefs under ambient (8.2 pH), intermediate-low (7.8 pH), and low (7.6 pH) pH conditions.
+This post contains the bioinformatic pipeline used for analyzing _Stylophora pistillata_ mRNA sequences, to reveal gene expression dynamics across shallow (5 m) and mesophotic (45 m) reefs under ambient (8.2 pH), intermediate-low (7.8 pH), and low (7.6 pH) pH conditions.
 All the scripts employed for the analysis can be found in the [project electronic notebook](https://github.com/fscucchia/Spistillata_OA_Shallow_and_Mesophotic).

 ### 1) RNA-Seq reads quality filtering and mapping